 • Electromagnetic Flow Meters

 It is used to measure velocity of blood and certain fluids.
-When a magnetic field is applied to electrically insulating pipe in which conducting fluids are flowing then according to Faraday's law an electromotive force is induced in it.
+When a magnetic field is applied to electrically insulated pipe in which conducting fluids are flowing, then according to Faraday's law, an electromotive force is induced in it.
 This induced emf is proportional to velocity of fluid flowing .

 • Form the bases of Electromagnetic Theory